kevinxsu/aviary/docs/design.md

 //
 ```

 ### WORKER TODO

 Add fault-tolerance later, just get a working thing running on a single container first.
+    - i think that AvWorkers should manage fault-tolerance here?
+    - but coordinator also needs to keep track of what is happening too, but it doesn't make sense
+        for the coordinator to manage worker fault-tolerance since they're running on a separate container

 ## Network and Communication